GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 # Callbacks

-Federates have a number of callbacks that can be specified that trigger under different stages of the cosimulation operation or conditions.
-These callbacks can be used to simplify the managments of a federate or enable new capabilities to be integrated with HELICS.
+Federates have a number of callbacks that can be specified that trigger under different stages of the co-simulation operation or conditions.
+These callbacks can be used to simplify the management of a federate or enable new capabilities to be integrated with HELICS.
 This document is a listing and description of the callbacks available on Value, Message, and Combination Federates.
 Callbacks are user-specified code that is executed inline with other HELICS operations.

 In C++, callbacks generally take a std::function object which can be structured as a lambda or direct object.
 In C and language API's the callback is structured as a function pointer, and pass through a userData object into the callback.
 HELICS does not manipulate the userData and simply passes it through.